kovidgoyal/calibre/src/calibre/manual/faq.rst

 How do I use |app| with my Android phone/tablet?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways that you can connect your Android device to calibre.
-Using a USB cable wirelessly, over the air.
+Using a USB cable-- or wirelessly, over the air.
 The USB cable method only works if your Android device can act as a USB disk, which some Android tablets cannot.

 Using a USB cable
 ^^^^^^^^^^^^^^^^^^^^